syncfusion-content/maui-docs/MAUI/Autocomplete/UI-Customization.md

 ### Customize the DropDown background color

-The DropDownBackground property is used to modify the background color of dropdown.
+The DropDownBackground property is used to modify the background color of the dropdown.

 {% tabs %}
 {% highlight xaml %}